The following word processor file formats are acceptable for the main manuscript document:

 When preparing tables, please follow the formatting instructions below.

-- • Tables larger than one A4 or Letter page in length can be placed at the end of the document text file.
+• Tables less than one A4 or Letter page in length can be placed in the appropriate location within the manuscript.• Tables larger than one A4 or Letter page in length can be placed at the end of the document text file.
 Please cite and indicate where the table should appear at the relevant location in the text file so that the table can be added in the correct place during production.

 When preparing figures, please follow the formatting instructions below.